BGoodCoding/CV-Basil-Good/README.md

 You also find those following folders:

 CV:
-  -CSS --> style.css wich contains all the styles for my CV -img --> image I used for the CV
+  /CSS --> style.css wich contains all the styles for my CV /img --> image I used for the CV

 Goodshots_Frontpage:
-  -CSS --> style.css wich contains all the styles for the Goodshots Frontpage -img --> images I used for this site
+  /CSS --> style.css wich contains all the styles for the Goodshots Frontpage /img --> images I used for this site
-  -main.html --> Direct path to this Website
+  /main.html --> Direct path to this Website
-  -scipt.js --> I also integrated some javascript to this website
+  /scipt.js --> I also integrated some javascript to this website

   Goodshots_Fullpage:
-  -CSS --> style.css wich contains all the styles for the Goodshots Fullpage -img --> images I used for this site
+  /CSS --> style.css wich contains all the styles for the Goodshots Fullpage /img --> images I used for this site
-  -main.html --> Direct path to this Website wich contains a functional navigation bar.
+  /main.html --> Direct path to this Website wich contains a functional navigation bar.
 This navigation bar leads you also to the following two files:
     -- artwork.html
     -- about_me.html